 A standard chatbot UI design is not simply a product of what is default and available.
 It is deliberately designed to look and intuitively feel like any other chat app UI that we use.
 In fact, aside from this subtle design choice, there are a good number of other unusual visual liberties in a chatbot UI that we never notice immediately, with the intention that we interact with it as naturally as possible.

-Weird-ish Elements of a Successful Chatbot UI Overview
+Elements Of A Successful Chatbot UI Design

 - Use of Eye-Popping Colors